teikmeout/react_to-do/lessons/02-React/04-composite-components.md

-# Dynamic React, Pt 2
+# Dynamic React: Function Composition and Component Reusability
 ###Learning Objectives
  - [ ] Use function composition to simplify complex behavior
  - [ ] Create layers of abstraction to hide and contain complexity